Carl Theodor Dreyer: Later career

 By 1943, Denmark was under Nazi occupation, and Dreyer's film Day of Wrath had as its theme the paranoia surrounding witch hunts in the seventeenth century in a strongly theocratic culture.
 With this work, Dreyer established the style that would mark his sound films: careful compositions, stark monochrome cinematography, and very long takes.

-Dreyer made two documentaries in the more than a decade before his next full-length feature film, in 1955, Ordet (The Word), based on the play of the same name by Kaj Munk.
-The film combines a love story with a conflict of faith.
+Dreyer made two documentaries in the more than a decade before his next full-length feature film, in 1954, Ordet (The Word), based on the play of the same name by Kaj Munk.
+The film, which combines a love story with a conflict of faith, won the Golden Lion from the Venice Film Festival in 1955.

-Dreyer's last film was 1964's Gertrud.
+Dreyer's last film, based on a play of the same name by Hjalmar Söderberg, was 1964's Gertrud.
 Although seen by some as a lesser film than its predecessors, it is a fitting close to Dreyer's career as it deals with a woman who, through the tribulations of her life, never expresses regret for her choices.
 David Thomson says it "awaits rediscovery as Dreyer's finest film and vindication of his method."
 Thomson quotes Dreyer:

 What interests me—and this comes before technique—is reproducing the feelings of the characters in my films...The important thing...is not only to catch hold of the words they say, but also the thoughts behind the words.
 What I seek in my films, what I want to obtain, is a penetration to my actors' profound thoughts by means of their most subtle expressions...that lie in the depths of his soul.
 This what interests me above all, not the technique of the cinema.
 Gertrud is a film I made with all my heart.

 The great, never finished project of Dreyer's career was a film about Jesus.
 Although a manuscript was written (published in 1968), the unstable economic conditions and Dreyer's own perfectionism left the project undeveloped at his death.